-I am a clinical academic specialising in high quality campus to clinic research.
+I am a Professor of Respiratory Medicine specialising in high quality campus to clinic research.

 My main research interest is in severe asthma, and I have published some of the most highly cited papers in this field over the past 8 years with 2 papers in the top 30 most highly cited asthma publications since 2006.
 My asthma projects are designed to improve the clinical knowledge and understanding of severe asthma by translating Nottingham's strengths in respiratory cell biology and MRI imaging into innovative clinical research asking important questions about disease monitoring and management.